santa hat

 I never used ComfyUI before, but on the 1st of August that was the only way to try FLUX.
 I had to install Comfy and started to learn how to use it.
 Now I would never go back!

-Tenofas FLUX workflow v.4.0
+Modular FLUX workflow v.4.2

 My complete ComfyUI workflow looks like this:

-You have several groups of nodes, that I would call Modules, with different colors that indicate different activities in the workflow.
-I will go into details later on.
-For now I want to give a quick overview of the workflow.
-The yellow nodes at the bottom left are just instructions and links to the files you need to run the workflow.
-Then you have the blue group, this is the core group of the workflow, where FLUX is loaded and you can set up its parameters.
-Then you will see the orange nodes, those are for the various Prompt methods.
-Following it, there is a red group, these are the switches and selectors for the various groups: here you will choose what kind of prompt you want to use (will write more on this later) and if you want to activate the various tools: Latent Noise Injector, Adetailer (if you are not generating portraits of human beings you can just turn this off as it won’t work and it will waste time and memory), Faceswap, LUT applier and the Upscaler (same thing: if you are not planning to Upscale your images keep this turned off).
-Next to it there is a bright-green group with a strange name: “Latent space magic dimension” this is where all the magic of AI image generation takes place.
-The dark-green nodes are the output nodes, those where the generated images will be previewed or compared.
+The yellow nodes you can find around the workflow are just instructions and links to the files you need to run the workflow.
+Then you have the blue group, which is the main part of the core groups of the workflow, where FLUX is loaded and you can set up its parameters.
+On the left of the workflow, there is a red group, these are the switches and selectors for the various modules: here you will choose what kind of prompt you want to use (will write more on this later) and if you want to activate the various modules: Latent Noise Injector, Adetailer (if you are not generating portraits of human beings you can just turn this off as it won’t work and it will waste time and memory), Faceswap, Expression editor, the Upscaler (same thing: if you are not planning to Upscale your images keep this turned off) and the Post-processor.

 Let’s see each part of the workflow in more detail.